maximilianh/cellBrowser/docs/submission.rst

 * Informative

-A great example is cortex-dev - it's all lowercase, the two words are separated by dashes, it's only two words long, and informs you that the dataset is focused on cortex development.
+A great example is cortex-dev - it's all lowercase, the two words are separated by dashes, it's short at only two words long, and informs you that the dataset is focused on cortex development.
 It fulfills all four points above.

 Other great examples: